plasticruler/flask-base-app/README.md

 + paginate sqlachemy results in generic list form
 + download and read json file, then populate table using sqlalchemy
 + use logging
-+ use configuration stored in prod or dev config files (dev.env containing passwords not checked in)
++ use configuration stored in prod or dev config files (.env file containing containing passwords not checked in)
 + set environment variables as config items
 + use blueprints
 + download content in configured urls